-Supporting Agencies: CPUC, CEC, CAL FIRE, BOF/Joint Institute for Wood Products Innovation
+Supporting Agencies: CEC, CAL FIRE, BOF/Joint Institute for Wood Products Innovation

 2.3.2.
-Allocate at least 20% of EPIC and Natural Gas PIER funding to new forest biomass projects, including carbon-negative systems.
+Allocate at least 20% of the Electric Program Investment Charge (EPIC) and Natural Gas Public Interest Energy Research (PIER) funding to new forest biomass projects, including carbon-negative systems.

-Problem Statement: When the CPUC created the Electricity Program Investment Charge (EPIC), it required that 20% be allocated to new, small-scale bioenergy projects required by SB 1122 (Rubio, 2012), now known as the BioMAT program.
-Governor Brown's Emergency Order on Tree Mortality also required the California Energy Commission (CEC) to prioritize EPIC funding for forest BioMAT projects.
+Problem Statement: The EPIC program invests in scientific and technological research to accelerate the transformation of the electricity sector.
+When the CPUC created EPIC, it required that 20% be allocated to new, small-scale bioenergy projects required by SB 1122 (Rubio, 2012), now known as the BioMAT program.
+Governor Brown's

+Emergency Order on Tree Mortality also required the California Energy Commission (CEC) to prioritize EPIC funding for forest BioMAT projects.
 EPIC funding was instrumental in getting the first round of forest BioMAT projects established.
 More recently, EPIC funding has not been allocated to forest biomass projects or issues, despite the importance of these projects to reduce open burning, wildfire hazards, benefits to local energy supplies, grid resilience, and economic development in forested communities.
-Additional funding is needed to demonstrate the next generation of technologies, including biomass gasification combined with fuel cells, biomass energy with carbon capture and storage, biogas for energy storage, and carbon capture and storage (CCS), generation of hydrogen from forest biomass, and assessment of lifecycle carbon benefits of biomass gasification or pyrolysis with biochar production and use.
+Additional funding is needed to demonstrate the next generation of technologies, including biomass gasification combined with fuel cells, biomass energy with carbon capture and sequestration (CCS), biogas for energy storage, generation of hydrogen from forest biomass, and assessment of lifecycle carbon benefits of biomass gasification or pyrolysis with biochar production and use.
 Similarly, the Natural Gas PIER could support gaseous fuels research, such as hydrogen and renewable natural gas.

-Action: Allocate 20% of EPIC and Natural Gas PIER funding to new forest biomass to energy projects to demonstrate the feasibility of CCS, gasification to fuel cell applications, gasification to pipeline biogas for offsite generation, and gasification to CHP.
-Allocate 20% of the Natural Gas PIER for production of gas from biomass (hydrogen, RNG) that replaces fossil natural gas.
+Action: Allocate 20% of EPIC and Natural Gas PIER funding to new forest biomass to energy projects to demonstrate the feasibility of CCS, gasification to hydrogen fuel cell applications, gasification to pipeline biogas for offsite generation, and gasification to CHP.
+Allocate 20% of the Natural Gas PIER funding for conversion of forest biomass to biogas, biomethane, and hydrogen and other renewable fuels to replace fossil fuels, especially in industrial, manufacturing, and other hard-to-electrify end uses.